mrtedgeesq/docker-nemp-example/README.md

 This project gives an example of how to get the NEMP stack to play nice when everything is containerised with Docker.

+# NEMP stack?

+Node, Express, Mongo & Polymer.

+It's basically the MEAN stack with Polymer instead of Angular, but NEMP is easier to say than MEPN

+I :heart: this stack

 # How to use

 If you just want to jump straight in and give this a try navigate to the project root and run